 Bite down gently but firmly on the gauze packs that have been placed over the surgical areas.
 Do not change them for the first 30 minutes.
 The packs may be gently removed, it is best to moisten the gauze with tap water to assure the gauze does not tug on the blood clot.
 Do not eat, drink or sleep with gauze in your mouth.
 Oozing may continue for 24 hours.

-PERSISTENT BLEEDING: Bleeding should never be severe.
+Bleeding should never be severe.
 If so, it usually means that the gauze packs are being clenched between teeth only and are not exerting pressure on the surgical areas.
 Try repositioning the packs.
 If bleeding persists or becomes heavy you may substitute a moist tea bag for 20 or 30 minutes.
 The tannic acid helps to form a clot by contracting bleeding vessels.
-If bleeding remains uncontrolled, please call our office.
-Wheaton Oral Surgery and Implant Center Phone Number 630-364-2888.
+If bleeding remains uncontrolled, please contact our office.

 Make sure you have food or liquid in your stomach when taking these medications to reduce stomach distress such as nausea or vomiting.
 Do NOT take more medicine than directed.

 A certain amount of pain following extractions is not uncommon.
 Severity of pain is usually related to the condition of the teeth before extractions or the difficulty in removing the teeth.
 After 3 days, the pain should be minimal.
 If your pain is increasing in severity and/or you have significant ear pain, please contact our office.